4 Voluntary 'Top Up' Health Insurance in France

 Since 2015 as a result of the 'Loi Hamon', it has been possible for policyholders to terminate their vehicle and house insurance policy at any time.

-Formerly, unless there was a change in your personal circumstances (such as sale of the vehicle or house) it was necessary to wait until the anniversary date of the policy and give two months prior notice to terminate.
+Formerly, unless there was a change in your personal circumstances (such as sale of the vehicle or house) you had to wait until the anniversary date of the policy and give two months prior notice to terminate.

 Complementary health insurance policies (l'assurance complémentaire santé), taken out on a voluntary basis by households to meet those health charges not reimbursed by the State system (hence often referred to as 'top-up'), were not included in these more generous termination arrangements.